 Other publications for educators:

-Martinussen, R., Tannock R. with McInnes, A., & Chaban, P (2006).
-Teach for Success: TeachADHD: Teachers Resource Manual and website: www.teachadhd.ca
+Martinussen, R., Tannock., R., with McInnes, A., & Chaban, P. (2005).
+Teach for Success: TeachADHD: Teacher Resource Manual.
+The Hospital for Sick Children. website: www.teachadhd.ca

 Academic Background and Professional Affiliations

 B.A.
 (University of Manitoba), M.Cl.Sc.
 (Western University - Communication Disorders and Sciences), Ph.D.
 (University of Toronto – Human Development and Applied Psychology).
 Post-doctoral Fellowship: Brain and Behaviour Research Program, Hospital for Sick Children (University of Toronto).

 - Alberta Association of Speech-Language Pathology and Audiology (ACSLPA)